 The accommodation ladder is permanently mounted on both the port and starboard sides of the main deck.
 When not in use, it is normally stored flush against the ship’s hull.Direction:

 Under international SOLAS (Safety of Life at Sea) regulations, accommodation ladders must lead aft.
-This arrangement helps prevent a pilot boat or tender from being forced underneath the ladder by the ship’s forward motion while alongside.Setup Variations:
+This arrangement helps prevent a pilot boat or tender from being forced underneath the ladder by the ship’s forward motion while alongside.Amount of Gangways:

 The ladder may:be lowered directly onto the dock,